Passion To Profession: Lauren Guthrie

-Lauren Guthrie, Head of Regional Merchandising for The North Face, gives insight to her professional trajectory and personal values that drive her.
-This interview is part of an ongoing series with Backpacker Magazine featuring careers in the active-outdoor industries.
+In this interview, Head of Regional Merchandising for The North Face, Lauren Guthrie describes her professional trajectory and the values that drive her.

 Lauren Guthrie is the Head of Regional Merchandising for The North Face.
-She was recently honored as a DiversityMBA Top 100 under 50, a prestigious award presented annually to emerging and executive leaders with advanced degrees.
+Recently, she was honored as a DiversityMBA Top 100 under 50, a prestigious award presented annually to emerging and executive leaders with advanced degrees.

-We sat down with Lauren to learn more about her takeaways from dancing, her father, connection with others, and reframing failure.
+We sat down with Lauren to learn more about her career trajectory, life lessons, how she connects with others, and her method for reframing failure.

 Did you ever have an “aha” moment in your career?
 What was it and how did it inform your career path?